 Circuit management tables

 Every domain network consists of a set of feature classes and tables with a fixed schema.
-When you use the Add Telecom Domain Network tool to create the telecom domain network, three additional tables (Circuit, CircuitSection, and Subcircuit) are created to support circuit management in your network.
+When you use the Add Telecom Domain Network tool to create the telecom domain network, three additional tables (Circuit, CircuitSection, and Subcircuit) are created to support circuit management in the network.
 These system-maintained tables are read-only; however, user-defined fields can be added for attribution..

 Classes in a telecom domain network